WyRe/fire-touchpad-detector/README.md

-# Fire touchpad detector
+# Fire touchpad-detector

-This repository contains the main code and docu about the design device based on Arduino hardware.
+This repository contains the main code and docu about designed device, based on Arduino hardware.

 ## Used modules